 Juvenile Indigent Defense Delivery System

-Ohio youth have a right to a trial by jury in serious youthful offender cases only.
+Ohio youth only have a right to a trial by jury in serious youthful offender cases in which trial by jury has not been waived.
 Ohio R. Juv.
 Pro.
 27(A)(3).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 Ohio’s juvenile court rules are the Ohio Rules of Juvenile Procedure.